 When storing peptides, remember to:

-- It is preferable to store peptides in a cold, dry, dark place
+- To store in a cold, dry, dark place

-- Repeated freezing and thawing of peptides should be avoided
+- Avoid repeated freezing and thawing of peptides

-- Peptides should not be stored in solution long term
+- Not store Peptides in solution long term

 Disclaimer: The products mentioned are not for human or animal consumption.
 All the information shared in this article is for educational purposes only.